weareviaai/via-platform/README.md

   ]
 }
 ```

+#### Controlling the Message Output JSON Format Using a Presentation Schema

+*Presentation Schemas* can be used to control the returned reply to a message in order to utilize different rendering methods (referring specifically to the ``via_api_reply/response`` property in the returned message payload).
+The ``via_api_reply/response type`` will contain schema ID used by the AI to format the output.
+Presentation schemas can be defined from the VIA Console, under the ``Instructions`` tab.
+You need to provide a unique ID for your schema and for API calls, the platform needs to be ``API``.
+You may use explicit JSON or use node.js [Zod](https://zod.dev/) module to define it using code.

+When sending a message simply request the result to be returned using the presentation schema ID.
+For example:
+"What events take place in San Diego in Oct 17-19, 2025?
+Return your answer using the my_event_response schema"

+> Note If a schema cannot be found, the returned payload will be formatted using the default schema which is essentially one block of markdown formatted text.

 #### ``itinerary_created``
 This event will be generated whenever a new itinerary is created, usually at the end of a successful conversation.